Bill5111/event-impact-on-sector-performance/README.md

 This project aims to answer:

 How do major economic/ geopolitical events impact different stock sectors?
 Do those impacts last or just short-term hype?

+More information about the project process, such as how data is collected, prepared, and analysed, will be in the docs report.